ecc1/gnarl/README.md

   You must first define the pump serial number as a string constant `PUMP_ID` in the file `pump.h`, or by editing `main.c`

+* `mmtune` scans the frequency band for best medtronic pump reception

 To build the `blink` project, for example:

 1. In the top level of this repository, type `make blink`